Summer Garden Quiche

 fresh vegetables for garden quiche.

-• 1 cup shredded cheese (I used shredded sharp cheddar and Gruyere, also parmesan)
+• Shredded cheese (I used shredded sharp cheddar and Gruyere, also parmesan)

 I love this type of recipe because you get to be creative and have fun.
 If I’m making a single flavor quiche I would mix the ingredients into the egg and milk mixture.
 But because I wanted to make a quiche that both myself and Josh would like, I decided to make this quiche a little divided.
 Meaning, I have a few different flavors combos for each quarter of the quiche.
 Moreso the cheeses.